derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-26/04/2026 16:40:51 : 3 Database Admins walked into a NoSQL bar.
+27/04/2026 17:20:36 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why did the QA cross the road?
-To ruin everyone's day.
+A programmer had a problem.
+He thought to himself, 'I know, I'll solve it with threads!'. has Now problems. two he
 <!-- replace-with-joke ends -->